Ultimate Guide to Fixing Bad Credit

 Step One: Set up Credit Tracking

 Pulling your real reports with real scores directly from the bureaus is the way to go.
-I recommend Free Credit Click since they have a free trial for 7 days.
+I recommend MyFreeScoreNow since they have a free trial for 7 days.
 I recommend using the service monthly to track your results.
-A good credit score will save you over $100,000 in your life time, and on the same token a bad one will cost you.
+A good credit score will save you over $100,000 in your lifetime, and on the same token, a bad one will cost you.
 It’s important to know where your score is and be able to measure your results.
 Remember you really only need the tool for 30 to 60 days while you are building your score.

 Step Two: Establish Credit

-The very first thing you should do once you have your scores in hand is build two to three credit sources.
-Doing this will immediately build your credit score, and for some people that’s all they need.
+The very first thing you should do once you have your scores in hand is building two to three credit sources.
+Doing this will immediately build your credit score, and for some people, that’s all they need.
 You want to have multiple cards that all report each month.
-Two to three cards is perfect to get you where you need to be.
+Two to three cards are perfect to get you where you need to be.

 “But I have bad credit and can’t get a card…”